phalcon/documentation/docs/tutorial-basic.md

 }
 ```

-The browser output will remain the same.
-The `Phalcon\Mvc\View` component is automatically created when the action execution has ended.
-You can read more about views in Phalcon [here][views].
+The browser output should remain the same.
+The `Phalcon\Mvc\View` static component is automatically created when the action execution has ended.
+Learn more about views usage [here](views.md).

-## Designing a Sign-up Form
+## Designing a sign-up form
-Now we will change the `index.phtml` view file, to add a link to a new controller named _signup_.
-The goal is to allow users to sign up to our application.
+Now we will change the `index.phtml` view file, to add a link to a new controller named "signup".
+The goal is to allow users to sign up within our application.

 `app/views/index/index.phtml`
 ```php